Boulder Car Accident Attorney

 When you pursue a car accident claim, you’ll usually be dealing with the other party’s auto insurance company.
 They may accept fault for the accident and try to settle your claim by agreeing to pay you a lump sum in exchange for you giving up any future claims.

-If they don’t accept fault, though, or if you can’t reach a settlement deal, you’ll need to go to court to prove the defendant was to blame for damaging you.
+If they don’t accept fault, though, or if you can’t reach a settlement deal, you’ll need to present this car accident case to court to prove the defendant was to blame for damaging you.
 Your case arises out of tort law, which means you’ll need to show “a violation of a legal duty imposed upon an actor to avoid causing harm to others,” as a Colorado case called United Blood Servs. v.
-Quintana, 827 P.2d 509 (Colo.
-1992) explains.
+Quintana, 827 P.2d 509, Col. 1992 (page 4) explains.

 Most car accident claims arise not because a driver did something wrong on purpose, but because they were negligent.
 A case called Perreira v.
 State, 768 P.2d 1198 (1989) explains that “to recover on a claim in negligence, the plaintiff must establish the existence of a legal duty, breach of the duty, causation, and damage.”